 When such a disaster occurs anywhere along the Gulf Coast, or anywhere in the world, families, and communities need to be prepared to the best of their ability.
 During a large-scale disaster of any making, the governmental entities may not be able to respond quickly enough, or in large enough numbers to help every community.
 In the case of an Electromagnetic Pulse (EMP), whether natural or man-made, we would revert to a Dark Age existence in a matter of moments as was witnessed in Puerto Rico with Hurricane Maria.
 There would be limited or no computers, phones, transportation, or access to financial needs.

-Personal and community preparedness should be taken into careful consideration when developing an action plan for families, pets and livestock: 1-3 weeks, 1-3 months, 3-6 months, 1+ years, depending on the duration of different catastrophic events and their associated timelines.
+Personal and community preparedness should be taken into careful consideration when developing an action plan for families, pets and livestock: 1-3 weeks, 1-3 months, 3-6 months, 1+ years, depending on the duration, scope, and scale of different catastrophic events and their associated timelines.

-Zones should be established for localized community preparedness, that will include meet-up locations to execute the following: staging areas, storage, food preparation, tools, supplies, equipment, medical needs for physical, mental, emotional and spiritual, eye care, dental care, and security.
+Zones should be established for localized community preparedness, which will include meet-up locations to execute the following: security, staging areas, storage, food preparation, tools, supplies, equipment, medical supplies, eye care, dental care for physical, mental, emotional, and spiritual needs.

 The ability to continue communications during any situation is of paramount importance.
 In addition to email, and phones, the community zones should include Ham radios and operators, as well as handheld two-way radios and CB radio capabilities.

-The goal of the Alert Action Plan is to be fully operational and Scalable within a 12 month period.
+The goal of the Strategic Action Plan is to be fully operational and Scalable within the 2018-2022 timeline and beyond.